-In homes where the relative humidity is low (during winter months and in air-conditioning), plants must be checked and watered more often.
+In homes with low relative humidity (during winter and in air-conditioning), plants must be checked and watered more often.

-The quality of the water is important.
+The quality of the water is important in Bromeliad watering.
 Tap water can generally be used for watering the pots and soil area.
-Better results are obtained by using rain, distilled or reverse-osmosis water for the tanks or cups.
+Better results are obtained using rainwater, distilled water, or reverse-osmosis water over tap water to fill the central tanks or cups.

-If you use city water, and it contains excessive salts, flushing of the plant periodically will reduce the chances of salt damages.
+If you use city water containing excessive salts, flushing the plant periodically will reduce the chances of salt damage.